Starring: Guy Williams (Zorro and Don Diego), Henry Calvin (Sergeant Garcia), Gene Sheldon (Bernardo), George J. Lewis (Don Alejandro).

-Monastario puts his plan into motion by inviting all of the landowners to a party and arranging for the fake Zorro to rob the guests at swordpoint.
+Monastario puts his plan into motion by inviting all of the landowners to a party and arranging for the fake Zorro to rob the guests at sword point.
 Diego is suspicious of the invitation, which is out of character for the commandante, and he attends the party suspecting just such a plot.
 When the substitute Zorro begins his robbery, he's thwarted by the real outlaw in a confusing battle between two apparently identical foes.
 Zorro's superior fighting skills enable him to best his opponent, and the landowners demand that Monastario put Martinez back in prison to stand trial.

 Airdate: 12/26/57.
-Guest Cast: Britt Lomond (Capitan Monastario), Romney Brent (Padre Felipe), Than Wyenn (Licenciado Pina), Tony Russo (Carlos Martinez), Elvera Corona (Pilar Fuentes).
+Guest Cast: Britt Lomond (Capitan Monastario), Romney Brent (Padre Felipe), Than Wyenn (Licenciado Piña), Tony Russo (Carlos Martinez), Elvera Corona (Pilar Fuentes).
 Directed by: Norman Foster.
 Teleplay by: Lowell S. Hawley.

 Airdate: 1/02/58.
-Guest Cast: Britt Lomond (Capitan Monastario), Lisa Gaye (Constancia), John Dehner (Viceroy), Than Wyenn (Licenciado Pina).
+Guest Cast: Britt Lomond (Capitan Monastario), Lisa Gaye (Constancia), John Dehner (Viceroy), Than Wyenn (Licenciado Piña).
 Directed by: Norman Foster.
 Teleplay by: John Meredyth Lucas.

 Monastario has seen through Diego's attempts to disguise his fencing ability and plans his arrest and trial.
 He confronts Diego with the charge that the latter is secretly Zorro, an accusation the young don tries to laugh off.
-This time, however, Diego's charm fails to sway the commandante, who orders Diego held in the jail until he can be tried.
+This time, however, Diego's charm fails to sway the commandante, who orders Diego held until he can be tried.
 The capitan's delight is cut short when he learns that the Viceroy, an agent of the King, will arrive that day for an inspection tour of the pueblo.

 Desperate to hide the true conditions of his regime, Monastario orders all of the prisoners except Diego freed and that free wine be served at the tavern.
 The peasants are ordered to line the streets and welcome the Viceroy, who is surprised at this reception.
 He tells Monastario that he has heard rumors of unrest and cruelty, but he's delighted to see they are untrue.
 A smiling Monastario thanks the Viceroy for his confidence and promises another surprise - the arrest of Zorro.

-Diego is led into the tavern and denounced as the outlaw, a charge that astonishes the Viceroy.
+That night, Diego is led into the tavern and denounced as the outlaw, a charge that astonishes the Viceroy.
 To Monastario's surprise, the Viceroy greets Diego as an old friend and is openly skeptical of the charge.
 Diego asks the Viceroy to indulge him in a small favor by asking the commandante to temporarily leave the room.
 When the protesting capitan returns, he sees a man dressed as Zorro whom he positively identifies as Diego, only to see the real Diego step out of hiding.

-Cleared of the charges against him, Diego joins Bernardo for a celebration and a "thank you", for it was his loyal servant and friend who dressed as Zorro and rode into the plaza.
+Cleared of the charges against him, Diego joins Bernardo for a celebration and a "thank you", for it was his loyal servant and friend who had dressed as Zorro and rode into the plaza.